The Supremes (The West Wing): Plot

-The end of the previous episode announced the death of Owen Brady, a fifty-two year old Justice on the Supreme Court of the United States.
+The end of the previous episode announced the death of Owen Brady, a fifty-two year old justice of the Supreme Court of the United States.
 In the current episode, the White House senior staff works to find a replacement for Brady, taking interviews with judges who are considered potential nominees to fill the seat.
-Josh and Toby Ziegler take a meeting with Evelyn Baker Lang, a liberal U.S. circuit court judge, although Lang is not seriously considered as a potential candidate.
-Instead, Lang is brought in as a diversion, with Josh and Toby hoping that when rumors spread that the White House is considering Lang, the United States Senate Committee on the Judiciary, which is controlled by the Republican Party and has the power to block judicial nominees, will be frightened into easily passing a more moderate candidate.
+Josh and Toby Ziegler take a meeting with Evelyn Baker Lang, a liberal court of appeals judge, although Lang is not a serious potential candidate; she was brought in as a diversion to scare the Republican Senate majority into confirming a more moderate nominee.

 However, Josh is impressed by his meeting with Lang, in which she correctly deduces the meeting's role as a political tactic and demonstrates in-depth knowledge of the Senate Judiciary Committee.
-Josh wants to put Lang on the court, but after she tells him and Toby that she had a legal abortion in law school, the senior staff argues that nominating her for the seat would be harmful to both her and the White House's public image.
-President Bartlet insists that Lang's name be put on the shortlist anyway, although he agrees with Leo McGarry that the probable nominee is going to be E. Bradford Shelton, a moderate.
-Shelton is brought into the White House to meet the President, where he tells the President that "I don't position myself on issues... my allegiance to the eccentricities of a case will reliably outweigh any position you might wish I held," confirming that he would not consistently vote with the incumbent Chief Justice of the United States, liberal Roy Ashland.
+Josh wants to put Lang on the court, but after she discloses that she had a legal abortion, the senior staff hesitates, fearing that nominating her would be harmful to both her image and the president's.